zaskem/slackbot-tempestweather/help.md

 ---

 ### Bot Home Tab
-The bot has an available home tab which, if optionally enabled, provides for a condensed single-page view of current conditions, four-hour forecast, and five-day forecast.
+The bot has an available home tab which, if optionally enabled, provides for a condensed single-page view of current conditions and alerts, four-hour forecast, and five-day forecast.

   ![Example bot home tab view](https://github.com/zaskem/slackbot-tempestweather/blob/gh-pages/images/hometab.png?raw=true)